A Kids-Eye View of Alzheimer's

 Kids understand more than we give them credit for and are often wise beyond their years.
 In fact, when it comes to coping with Alzheimer's Disease, adults can learn some valuable lessons from them.

 Twelve-year-old Taylor Lueckenotte grew up around Alzheimer's.
-In addition to having two grandparents with Alzheimer's, he often accompanied his mom to work at the Alzheimer's Assisted Living facility near their home in Texas, where she was executive director.
+In addition to having two grandparents with Alzheimer's, he often accompanied his mom to work at the memory care facility near their home in Texas, where she was executive director.
 Based on his experiences, he and his mother are working on a children's book about Alzheimer's disease.

 The topic of kids and Alzheimer's gained national attention in 2009 when HBO, in conjunction with the National Institute on Aging, made a poignant documentary called "Grandpa, Do You Know Who I Am?"
 Narrated by Maria Shriver after her father was diagnosed with Alzheimer's, it tells the stories of five children, ages six to 15, coping with grandfathers or grandmothers suffering from Alzheimer's.